ddcap/halvade/docs/source/contents/hadoop.rst

 Hadoop setup
 ============

-Halvade runs on the Hadoop MapReduce framework, if Hadoop MapReduce version 2.0 or newer is already installed on your cluster, you can continue to the Hadoop configuration section to make sure the advised configuration is set.
-Halvade uses GATK, which only works with Java 1.7 so this version of Java needs to be installed on every node in the cluster and set as the default Java instance, in Ubuntu use these commands:
+Halvade runs on the Hadoop MapReduce framework, if Hadoop MapReduce version 2.0 or newer is already installed on your cluster, you can continue to the `Hadoop configuration`_ section to make sure the advised configuration is enabled.
+Halvade uses GATK, which requires a specific eversion of Java, currently version 1.7.
+To make sure GATK works as expected the correct version of Java needs to be installed on every node in the cluster and set as the default Java instance, in Ubuntu use these commands:

 .. code-block:: bash
 	:linenos: